cabueno360/Functional.DotNet/src/Functional.DotNet/docs/README.md

 Refer to our documentation for details on integrating and using this framework in your C# projects.

 ## Learning Resources
-For beginners, check out my book ["Functional C#: Embracing Functional Programming in a C# World"](https://www.amazon.de/-/en/Carlos-Bueno/dp/B0C2SW3FHL/ref=sr_1_3?crid=2LFDX227TD7NL&keywords=functional+c%23&qid=1704711844&sprefix=%2Caps%2C91&sr=8-3), a great resource for understanding C# functional programming.
+For beginners, check out my book ["Functional C#: Embracing Functional Programming in a C# World"](https://www.amazon.de/-/en/Carlos-Bueno/dp/B0C2SW3FHL/ref=sr_1_3? crid=2LFDX227TD7NL&keywords=functional+c%23&qid=1704711844&sprefix=%2Caps%2C91&sr=8-3), a great resource for understanding C# functional programming.

+[**“C# Functional: Monads from Zero to Hero”**](https://www.amazon.com/dp/B0CTQBMSSZ) is an intermediate-level guide where I dive deep into the world of monads in C#.
+This book is designed for developers who already have a grasp of functional programming basics and want to expand their skills further.
+I’ll walk you through essential monad structures like `Maybe<T>`, `Either<L, R>`, and `Task<T>`, showing how they can simplify complex logic.

 ## Features and Code Samples